BrianSeong99/Agglayer_PessimisticProof/README.md

 RUST_LOG=info cargo pico build --output-directory elf
 ```

-Then you will get an elf file at `pessimistic-proof-bench/crates/program-pico/elf/riscv32im-pico-zkvm-elf`.
 You can then test the pessimistic-proof-program in Pico zkVM via this command at root folder:
 ```bash
 cd pessimistic-proof-bench/